 It comes to quite a surprise for some fans of the Red Devils that Martial has given the green light to his agent to speak out so decisively on his behalf, but the Frenchman clearly thinks this is the best way to go around getting what he wants.

-Football is not so black and white when it comes to contract negotiations or transfers.
+Soccer is not so black and white when it comes to contract negotiations or transfers.
 While on the surface level, Martial appears to want a move away from United, it could also be a ploy to force the club to come around to his terms on a contract extension.
 What was interesting was Lamboley’s comments after the bombshell news which alludes to plenty of discussions about furthering his time at Old Trafford.

 The biggest stumbling block from Martial’s point of view is the fact that, since the club signed Alexis Sánchez from Arsenal in January, he featured in eight Premier League matches and only started half of them.
 For a player that has as much talent as the Frenchman possesses, the most important thing is regular game time, which he is simply not getting at his current club.